0

 Cardiovascular Complications Due to Diabetes

-Blood vessels can become compromised like this because of excess glucose in the bloodstream, leading to increased risks of heart disease and stroke.
-Your ticker needs smooth traffic flow, but diabetes tends to throw up detours.
+Blood vessels can become compromised because of excess glucose in the bloodstream, leading to increased risks of heart disease and stroke.

 Diabetic Retinopathy and Kidney Disease

-Eyesight is precious, yet minor vessel damage can cloud vision literally and figuratively through diabetic retinopathy—an unfortunate consequence when tiny vessels in the retina get damaged.
+Eyesight is precious, yet minor vessel damage can cloud vision through diabetic retinopathy—an unfortunate consequence when tiny vessels in the retina get damaged.

-And let’s not forget about our renal friends—the kidneys—which may suffer from similar small-vessel drama-causing diseases such as diabetic nephropathy.
+The kidneys may also suffer from similar small-vessel drama-causing diseases such as diabetic nephropathy.

 Peripheral Neuropathy as a Consequence of Diabetes